 Dig a hole at least twice the size of the root ball, and incorporate organic matter such as compost or peat to help with drainage.
 Plant the mums at exactly the same depth they were in the pot – avoid water collection around the stems.
 Space plants 18-24 inches apart.

 For larger varieties, install support structures such as stakes or garden fencing, and try not to walk in mum beds to avoid compacting the soil.

 Light: Full early sun, at least 5-6 hours daily.

 Location: Chrysanthemums are susceptible to mildew, so keeping the plants dry is a priority.
 They need plenty of air circulation, water drainage, and morning sun to dry the dew on the leaves and stems.
 Don’t plant in low-lying, wet, compacted, or boxed-in areas with little air circulation.
 Chrysanthemum blooming occurs in response to shortening days and longer nights, so avoid planting near streetlights or other nighttime light sources.

-Fertilization: Chrysanthemums are pretty tough and can thrive on their own, but they benefit from light and frequent feeding with a balanced fertilizer during the growing season.
+Fertilization: Chrysanthemums are pretty tough and can thrive independently, but they benefit from light and frequent feeding with a balanced fertilizer during the growing season.

-While mums are most commonly associated with the fall season, they’re available year-round and make a wonderful addition for almost any flower giving scenario.
-Let’s say your wife loves red but doesn’t love roses and her birthday is in October?
+While mums are most commonly associated with the fall season, they’re available year-round and make a wonderful addition to almost any flower-giving scenario.
+Let’s say your wife loves red but doesn’t love roses, and her birthday is in October?
 Red mums!
 Let’s say your best friend just lost someone close to them.
 Ask your florist to include some violet mums.
 Let’s say your girlfriend lives across the country, you miss her dearly, and things have been shaky with the distance.
 Include some orange mums!

 Our guided experience helps you send a one-of-a-kind arrangement perfect for every occasion.